yanmarques/vpnGate/README.md

 **What are blockchain?**

 A data structure which holds data with a signature of this data and a value that proves you can create the assigned data.
 This value is usually called `proof of work` (POW), and generally it is a number very hard to find, computationally speaking, but easily to verify it's correctness.
 It means that every time you want to submit some `block` of data, one have to prove that spent some time looking for a proof of work.
 And how does this tool benefits from this?
 Well, the tool would use the very basic concept of proof of work, where each new user who wanted access to the VPN service, would have to spent some time calcultating the proof of work.
-This is not the perfect solution, based that powerfull computers would find the POW faster than slower ones.
+This is not the perfect solution, based that powerfull computers would find POW faster than slower ones.

-The blockchain alone is just a piece of static democratized data.
+A blockchain alone is just a piece of static democratized data.
 It needs to be accessed externally from other parties to exchange information.
 That part is addressed in the next topic.

 ### Blockchain API
 The machine needs to gather information from other machines, and send its own information to other machines.
 But what machines to exchange information to?
 When to send information to other machines?
 Should we trust information from other machines?